Amortized Molecular Optimization via Group Relative Policy Optimization

 The benchmark evaluates sample efficiency using the Area Under the Curve (AUC) of the top-10 property scores, calculated via the trapezoidal rule at intervals of 100 oracle calls.
 This metric plots the average score of the top-10 molecules found so far ($y$-axis) against the number of oracle calls ($x$-axis) consumed during the online training trajectory.
 By integrating this curve, the metric penalizes methods that require a long warm-up period or extensive exploration to find their first high-scoring candidates.
 A high AUC indicates that the agent rapidly locates high-scoring molecules early in the learning process.

-We compare GRXForm against state-of-the-art baselines reported in \citet{genmol} and \citet{syngbo}.
+We compare AMORTIX against state-of-the-art baselines reported in \cite{genmol} and \cite{syngbo}.
 These baselines encompass discrete diffusion (GenMol), synthesis-aware optimization (SynGBO), retrieval-augmented generation (f-RAG), evolutionary and flow-based strategies (Genetic GFN, Mol GA), reinforcement learning (REINVENT), and Bayesian Optimization (GP BO).
-We report results averaged over 3 independent runs for GRXForm.
+We report results averaged over 3 independent runs for AMORTIX.
 This follows the precedent set by recent state-of-the-art methods, such as GenMol \cite{genmol} and f-RAG \cite{frag}, which also report performance over 3 independent runs.
-Baseline results for SynGBO \cite{syngbo}, Genetic GFN, Mol GA, REINVENT, and GP BO are reported over 5 independent runs, as sourced from \citet{syngbo}.
+Baseline results for SynGBO \cite{syngbo}, Genetic GFN, Mol GA, REINVENT, and GP BO are reported over 5 independent runs, as sourced from \cite{syngbo}.